 (14) Deepwater Port Applications for Offshore Oil and Liquefied Natural Gas Facilities.
-Bidders and lessees are advised that the USCG and the Maritime Administration (MARAD) may process applications for the licensing of deepwater ports involving proposed liquefied natural gas (LNG) importation/exportation facilities in the GOM.
-The USCG and MARAD's deepwater port authority also covers facilities that unload and distribute oil.
+Bidders and lessees are advised that the USCG and the Maritime Administration (MARAD) may process applications for the licensing of deep water ports involving proposed liquefied natural gas (LNG) importation/exportation facilities in the GOM.
+The USCG and MARAD's deep water port authority also covers facilities that load, unload, and distribute oil.
 There is currently only one such facility: the Louisiana Offshore Oil Port (LOOP), located 16 miles southeast of Port Fourchon in the GOM.
+Applications for new crude oil import and/or export facilities are expected.

-A list of current/proposed deepwater port projects is provided below.
+A list of current/proposed deep water port projects is provided below.
 One applicant is seeking to export LNG from a proposed floating LNG facility in the West Cameron block 167.
-The applicant has received a Department of Energy (DOE) grant of authority to export LNG from this location to Free Trade Agreement Nations1 and is actively seeking permission to export LNG to Non-Free Trade Nations.2 MARAD published the license application for this proposed facility in the Federal Register on July 16, 2015 (Docket Number: USCG-2015-0472) and issued its Record of Decision approving license application subject to conditions on March 13, 2017.3
+The applicant has received a Department of Energy (DOE) grant of authority to export LNG from this location to Free Trade Agreement Nations1 and is actively seeking permission to export LNG to Non-Free Trade Nations.2 MARAD published the license application for this proposed facility in the Federal Register on July 16, 2015 (Docket Number: USCG-2015-0472) and issued its Record of Decision approving the license application subject to conditions on March 13, 2017.3

-Bidders and lessees also are advised to review, and monitor for, relevant deepwater port applications, MARAD records of decision, and port licenses to assess safety zones, no anchoring zones, avoidance areas, recommended routes, and other ships' routing measures that could prevent or otherwise impact oil and gas operations on and around both existing and proposed deepwater port locations.
+Bidders and lessees also are advised to review, and monitor for, relevant deep water port applications, MARAD records of decision, and port licenses to assess safety zones, no anchoring zones, avoidance areas, recommended routes, and other ships' routing measures that could prevent or otherwise impact oil and gas operations on and around both existing and proposed deep water port locations.